elastic/integrations/packages/awsfargate/docs/README.md

           Image: <application-container-image>
           <application-container-settings>
         - Name: elastic-agent-container              << ===== Elastic Agent container
-          Image: docker.elastic.co/beats/elastic-agent:8.1.0
+          Image: docker.elastic.co/beats/elastic-agent:8.12.0
 ```

 The Elastic Agent collects metrics using the [Amazon ECS task metadata endpoint](https://docs.aws.amazon.com/AmazonECS/latest/userguide/task-metadata-endpoint-fargate.html).

 The Amazon ECS task metadata endpoint is an HTTP endpoint available to each container and enabled by default on [AWS Fargate platform version 1.4.0](https://aws.amazon.com/blogs/containers/aws-fargate-launches-platform-version-1-4/) and later.
 The Elastic Agent uses [Task metadata endpoint version 4](https://docs.aws.amazon.com/AmazonECS/latest/userguide/task-metadata-endpoint-v4-fargate.html).

-## Credentials

-No AWS credentials are required for this integration.
-The ECS task metadata endpoint is accessible inside the cluster only.

-## Getting Started
+## Getting Started using the AWS web console

 This section shows you how to run the Elastic Agent in a ECS cluster, start collecting Fargate on ECS metrics, and send them to an Elastic Stack.

-First, we'll see a simple example, setting up a task definition and a service on an existing ECS cluster using the AWS web console; this is the quickest path to have the integration up and running in your existing ECS cluster.

-Second, we'll see a complete setup from scratch of a cluster, a service, and a task using a CloudFormation template and the AWS CLI.

-Let's get started!

-### Using the AWS web console
+Follow these steps for a fast deployment on your existing ECS cluster.

-#### Task Definition
+### Task Definition

 Open the AWS web console and visit the Amazon ECS page.
 Here you can select "Task Definitions" and then "Create new Task Definition" to start the wizard.